 - 155. Guided by the corporate results framework, CSP monitoring integrates insights from past evaluations and goes beyond the framework to comprehensively assess activities.
-Informed by CSP and country capacity strengthening evaluations, WFP is shaping a robust gender-responsive monitoring, evaluation and learning strategy that will enhance evidence generation and reporting within WFP and its partners.
-This collaborative monitoring, undertaken jointly with other United Nations entities where feasible, is pivotal in facilitating essential adjustments to CSP activities. - 156.
+Informed by CSP and country capacity strengthening evaluations, WFP is shaping a robust gender-responsive monitoring, evaluation and learning strategy that will enhance evidence generation and reporting within WFP and its-partners-the Government.
+This collaborative monitoring, undertaken jointly with other United Nations entities where feasible, is pivotal in facilitating essential adjustments to CSP activities.
+MSPP field-based staff will assume an oversight role in the implementation of these activities, with strong and regular support from the office in Maseru. - 156.
 Guided by the minimum monitoring requirements process, output and outcome monitoring will be aligned with the monitoring plan, ensuring that data are disaggregated by sex, age, disability and other relevant variables.
 A system for escalating process monitoring issues will be established and WFP and government staff will receive training in monitoring and evaluation. - 157.
 Based on the recommendations of the CSP evaluation and the updated corporate policy on country capacity strengthening, WFP will improve its capacity strengthening monitoring.
 Corporate indicators, including country-specific process milestone indicators, will be used to measure how WFP activities contribute to strengthening institutional and systemic capacity. - 158.
-In line with the integrated cross-cutting context analysis and risk assessment findings and corporate requirements, WFP will develop a plan for community engagement to ensure accountability to affected populations and a gender action plan, sensitive to operational opportunities and challenges in Lesotho. - 159.
-WFP will strengthen its partnership with the National University of Lesotho to manage a community feedback mechanism utilizing a toll-free number.
-WFP will gradually improve the mechanism, expanding to all WFP operations and locations. - 160.
-The monitoring, review and evaluation plan includes the CSP mid-term review (2026) and final evaluation (2027), as well as a decentralized evaluation of SBC activities in 2025.
+In line with the integrated cross-cutting context analysis and risk assessment findings and corporate requirements, WFP will develop a plan for community engagement to ensure accountability to affected populations and a gender action plan, sensitive to operational opportunities and challenges in Lesotho.

+159. WFP will strengthen its partnership with the National University of Lesotho to manage a community feedback mechanism utilizing a toll-free number.
+WFP will gradually improve the mechanism, expanding it to all WFP operations and locations.
+The utilization of the community feedback mechanism will be tracked through the number of phone calls received and monitoring surveys will be introduced to enhance this tracking.

+160. The monitoring, review and evaluation plan includes the CSP mid-term review (2026) and final evaluation (2027), as well as a decentralized evaluation of SBC activities in 2025.